-Linguistics graduate students have access to faculty from across campus who specialize in various aspects of linguistics, including linguistic theory, first and second language acquisition, language disorders, historical and sociolinguistics, and endangered language documentation and revitalization.
+Linguistics graduate students have access to faculty from across campus who specialize in various aspects of language science, including linguistic theory, first and second language acquisition, sign language linguistics, neurolinguistics, historical and sociolinguistics, and endangered language documentation and revitalization.
 See the Research pages for more information on particular concentrations of faculty research.
 The unique structure of Language Sciences at UW-Madison allows students to receive strong foundational training in theoretical linguistics and experimental methodologies, with flexible options for pursuing specialized research in a variety of interdisciplinary areas.

 All admitted graduate students are offered a funding package in the form of fellowships, teaching assistantships, project assistantships, and/or research assistantships.